cachemoi/mavens-exercise/README.md

 ## Coding exercise

-The ExtractSentence script will takes as input a file containing short pieces of text, one per line, UTF-8 encoded.
+The `ExtractSentences.py` script will takes as input a file containing short pieces of text, one per line, UTF-8 encoded.
 The code reads the texts from the file and computes all the 5-word sequences which occur in any line of text.
 The output is written to a UTF-8-encoded CSV file,